-An assessment of performance during the course of a pharmacist intern's normal work provides the most natural form of evidence.
+An assessment of performance during a Pharmacist Intern's normal work provides the most natural form of evidence.
 Because of this, it is generally the best method of assessing competence.
 Where such an assessment is not possible, simulated activities can be used as an alternative or supporting method of assessment.
 These activities could take the form of role plays or demonstrations carried out separately or in support of the assessment.

-It is important to bear in mind that in the assessment process there are no pass or fail marks.
-The pharmacist intern needs only to demonstrate to the satisfaction of the tutor, that they are either competent or not yet competent.
-Assessments are carried out against criteria detailed in the manual for pharmacist interns and are not linked to a particular learning curriculum.
+It is important to bear in mind that in the assessment process, there are no pass or fail marks.
+The Pharmacist Intern needs only to demonstrate to the satisfaction of the tutor that they are either competent or not yet competent.
+Assessments are carried out against criteria detailed in the manual for Pharmacist Interns and are not linked to a particular learning curriculum.